Russia hits Kyiv with missiles; Putin warns West on arms

 A billowing pillar of smoke filled the air with an acrid odor in Kyiv’s eastern Darnystki district over the charred, blackened wreckage of a warehouse-type structure.
 Soldiers blocked off a nearby road leading toward a large railway yard.

-Before Sunday’s early-morning attack, Kyiv hadn’t faced any such Russian air strikes since the April 28 visit of U.N.
+Before Sunday’s early morning attack, Kyiv had not faced any such Russian airstrikes since the April 28 visit of U.N.
 Secretary-General António Guterres.
-The attack triggered air raid alarms and showed that Russia still had the capability and willingness to hit at Ukraine’s heart, despite abandoning its wider offensive across Ukraine to focus its efforts to capture territory in the east.
+The attack triggered air raid alarms and showed that Russia still had the capability and willingness to hit at Ukraine’s heart, despite refocusing its efforts to capture Ukrainian territory in the east.

 Russia’s invasion of Ukraine on Feb.
-24 has led to untold tens of thousands of civilian and troop deaths, driven millions from their homes, sparked vast sanctions against Putin’s government and allies, and strangled exports of critical wheat and other grains from Ukraine through Black Sea ports — limiting access to bread in Africa, the Middle East and beyond.
+24 led to tens of thousands of civilian and troop deaths, drove millions from their homes, sparked strong sanctions against Putin’s government and allies and strangled exports of critical wheat and other grains from Ukraine through Black Sea ports.
+That has caused bread shortages and rising prices that are hurting low-income countries in Africa, the Middle East and beyond.

-Energoatom said one Russian cruise missile came dangerously close to the Pivdennoukrainsk nuclear power plant.
-It said the missile “flew critically low” and that Russian forces “still do not understand that even the smallest fragment of a missile that can hit a working power unit can cause a nuclear catastrophe and radiation leak.”

-In recent days, Russian forces have focused on capturing Ukraine’s eastern cities of Sievierodonetsk and Lysychansk.
-On Sunday they continued their push, with missile and airstrikes on cities and villages of the Luhansk region of the Donbas.

 The U.K. military said in its daily intelligence update that Ukrainian counterattacks in Sieverodonetsk were “likely blunting the operational momentum Russian forces previously gained through concentrating combat units and firepower.”
 Russian forces previously had been making a string of advances in the city, but Ukrainian fighters have pushed back in recent days.

-The statement also said Russia’s military was partly relying on reserve forces of the separatists in the Luhansk region.

-“These troops are poorly equipped and trained, and lack heavy equipment in comparison to regular Russian units,” the intelligence update said, adding that “this approach likely indicates a desire to limit casualties suffered by regular Russian forces.”
+“These troops are poorly equipped and trained, and lack heavy equipment in comparison to regular Russian units,” the intelligence update said, adding that the move “indicates a desire to limit casualties suffered by regular Russian forces.”

 Far from the battlefield, Ukraine’s national soccer players are hoping to secure a World Cup spot when the team takes on Wales later Sunday in Cardiff.

-On the diplomatic front, Russian Foreign Minister Sergey Lavrov was heading to Serbia for talks with President Aleksandar Vucic early this week, followed by a visit to Turkey on Tuesday, where the Russian envoy is expected to discuss Ukraine with his Turkish counterpart.

-Turkey has been trying to work with U.N. and the warring countries to help clear the way for Ukrainian grain to be exported to Turkish ports, though no deal appeared imminent.

 Ukrainian authorities said Ukraine and Russia had exchanged bodies of killed troops, in the first officially confirmed swap.
-Ukraine’s Ministry for Reintegration of Occupied Territories said Saturday each side had exchanged 160 bodies two days earlier on the front line in the southern Zaporizhzhia region.
+Ukraine said Saturday that each side had exchanged 160 bodies two days earlier on the front line in the southern Zaporizhzhia region.

 Russian officials haven’t commented on the exchange.